IT21314742/Loading-Bar/README.md

 Loading Bar

-Enhance the visual appeal and user experience of your web applications with
+Enhance the visual appeal and user experience of your web applications with a Loading Bar